ginelledsouza/Continuous-Integration/README.md

-# Testing And CICD Demonstration Using Python
+# Testing And Continuous Integration Demonstration Using Python
-This repository will demonstrate ways to introduce multiple test cases within your scripts and implement CI / CD pipeline through GitHub Actions.
+This repository will demonstrate ways to introduce multiple test cases within your scripts and implement Continuous Integration (CI) pipeline through GitHub Actions.